AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    >[!NOTE]
    >
-   >Reach out to Marketo Support if you’d like an abbreviated list of IPs to allowlist specific to your environment.
+   >Reach out to Marketo Support if you'd like an abbreviated list of IPs to allowlist specific to your environment.

     * If our anti-spam system uses From domains, add these: